Dicynodontia: Characteristics

 The dicynodont skull is highly specialised, light but strong, with the synapsid temporal openings at the rear of the skull greatly enlarged to accommodate larger jaw muscles.
 The front of the skull and the lower jaw are generally narrow and, in all but a number of primitive forms, toothless.
-Instead, the front of the mouth is equipped with a horny beak, as in turtles and ceratopsian dinosaurs.
+Instead, the front of the mouth was equipped with a keratinous horny beak, as in turtles and ceratopsian dinosaurs.
 Food was processed by the retraction of the lower jaw when the mouth closed, producing a powerful shearing action, which would have enabled dicynodonts to cope with tough plant material.
 Dicynodonts typically had a pair of enlarged maxillary caniniform teeth, analogous to the tusks present in some living mammals.
 In the earliest genera, they were merely enlarged teeth, but in later forms they independently evolved into ever-growing teeth like mammal tusks multiple times.
 In some dicynodonts, the presence of tusks has been suggested to be sexually dimorphic.
 Some dicynodonts such as Stahleckeria lacked true tusks and instead bore tusk-like extensions on the side of the beak.

-The body is short, strong and barrel-shaped, with strong limbs.
-In large genera (such as Dinodontosaurus) the hindlimbs were held erect, but the forelimbs bent at the elbow.
-Both the pectoral girdle and the ilium are large and strong.
-The tail is short.
+Like some other anomodonts, the skull roof shows the development of a novel skull bone, the "preparietal" that is not found in earlier synapsids nor in the cynodont ancestors of mammals.
+It is unpaired and forms the anterior (forward) margin of the pineal foramen.
+Similar bones, also called "preparietals" are found in gorgonopsid and biarmosuchian therapsids, though these are thought to have evolved convergently in each group.
+Dicynodonts ancestrally had three vertebrae in the sacrum, though this rose to over 6 vertebrae in some dicynodonts as a result of both vertebrae duplication and incorporation of caudal vertebrae into the sacrum.

+Dicynodonts vary enormously in size.
+The smallest were rat-sized, a size common amongst Permian members of the group, while Triassic members of the group were typically much larger, with the youngest known member Lisowicia also being the largest known, around the size of an elephant, with a body mass estimated at 5880 kg.
+Many at least Triassic dicynodonts may have held their hindlimbs in a relatively erect posture while having more splayed forelimbs, though Lisowicia likely to have had erect forelimbs as well.

+Soft tissue anatomy

+Possible hair remnants in Permian carnivore coprolites have been suggested to have possibly been from dicynodonts, as digested dicynodont bones are abundant in the coprolites.
+However specimens of Lystrosaurus fossilized with mummified skin have found that the skin surface was covered in numerous overlapping tubercules.
 Pentasauropus dicynodont tracks suggest that dicynodonts had fleshy pads on their feet.
-Mummified skin from specimens of Lystrosaurus in South Africa have numerous raised bumps.

-Endothermy and soft tissue anatomy